kellen-sun/TestFirebase/README.md

 A test to learn the basic functionality of firebase using javascript, npm and express

 To-Do:
+*develop a way to check if an user is signed in, show the home page differently if signed in or not signed in. as well as profile page links, signup/login functions and so on
+*ie: the home page would majorly change and current signup functions would move to a new page.
 *format some of the res.send() to be res.render(file) so that it looks better *google authentication